atomicarchitects/atomicarchitects.github.io/group-meetings.md

 title: Group Meetings
 ---

-Our group meetings are Thursdays at 4-5 PM ET.
+Our group meetings are usually Thursdays at 3:30 PM to 5 PM ET.
 The detailed schedule is below.

 <table>
     <tr>